-The study’s drawback is in that we managed to locate only 59% of the women and of these only 64% consented to participate in it.
-The reason for the low rate of location is the long period of time that had passed since the surgery, with some of the women out of the country or not locatable through the population registry.
-As for the 64% response rate, a possible explanation is the unwillingness of some of the women to reveal to their families that they had undergone the procedure, for since the surgery they had married and may have not informed their partner about it (in this context it should be noted that some of the patients consented to be interviewed by phone but withdrew their consent upon learning that the interview was to be in person.)
-It is likely that had the surgery not been effective, these women would consent to be interviewed in hope that there is a new treatment available.
-Therefore we do not view the response rate as an impediment to drawing our conclusions.
+A drawback of the study is that we managed to locate only 59% of the women, and of these, only 64% consented to participate.
+The reason for the low rate of location was the long period of time that had passed since the surgery.
+Some of the women lived out of the country or were not locatable through the population registry.
+A possible explanation for the 64% consent rate is the unwillingness of some of the women to reveal to their families that they had undergone the procedure; since the surgery, they may have married and may not have informed their partner about the surgery.
+(It should be noted that some patients consented to be interviewed by phone but withdrew their consent upon learning that the interview was to be in person.)
+It is likely that had the surgery been ineffective, these women would have consented to be interviewed in the hope that there is a new treatment available.
+Therefore, we do not view the response rate as an impediment to drawing our conclusions.

-In Conclusion:
+Conclusion

-In our study we have demonstrated that vestibulectomy, when performed by a skilled surgeon, is an effective surgical procedure with high success rates, possibly higher even than those described in literature, and it results in total elimination or significant reduction in the level of pain aroused mainly in penetration or insertion of objects.
-These results are retained over long periods of time and even improve over time in cases where the surgery does not result in total elimination of the pain right away.
-Women who have undergone the surgery report high levels of satisfaction and encourage other women who suffer from this problem to undergo the surgery in order to solve it.
-In light of a lengthy recovery period as well as a small but extant risk of post-surgical complications, it is advisable to consider non-invasive treatment options prior to surgery, in concert with the patient.
-But in the absence of such options with similar proven success, vestibulectomy remains the best treatment for this painful condition.
+This study demonstrated that vestibulectomy, when performed by a skilled surgeon, is an effective surgical procedure with high success rates, possibly higher even than those described in literature, and it results in total elimination or significant reduction in the level of pain aroused mainly in penetration or insertion of objects.
+Results are retained over long periods of time, and improvement occurs over time in cases where the surgery does not immediately eliminate all pain.
+Women who have undergone the surgery report high levels of satisfaction and encourage other women who experience this condition to undergo the surgery in order to resolve their pain.
+In light of a lengthy recovery period as well as a small but extant risk of postsurgical complications, it is advisable to consider noninvasive treatment options prior to surgery, in concert with the patient.
+However, in the absence of such options with similar proven success, vestibulectomy remains the best treatment for this painful condition.

-References:
+References